 Sisters Emily Nagoski, PhD, and Amelia Nagoski, DMA, are here to help end the cycle of feeling overwhelmed and exhausted.
 Instead of asking us to ignore the very real obstacles and societal pressures that stand between women and well-being, they explain with compassion and optimism what we’re up against and show us how to fight back.
 In these pages you’ll learn:

-This groundbreaking book explains why women experience burnout differently than men and provides a simple, science-based plan to help women minimize stress, manage emotions, and live a more joyful life.
+This groundbreaking book explains why women experience burnout differently than men.
+And provides a simple, science-based plan to help women minimize stress, manage emotions, and live a more joyful life.
 With the help of eye-opening science, prescriptive advice, and helpful worksheets and exercises, all women will find something transformative in these pages and will be empowered to create positive change.
-Emily and Amelia aren’t here to preach the broad platitudes of expensive self-care or insist that we strive for the impossible goal of “having it all.”
-Instead, they tell us that we are enough, just as we are and that wellness, true wellness, is within our reach.
+Instead, they tell us that we are enough, just as we are and that true wellness, is within our reach.

 Add this New York Times Bestseller book to your reading list now!